 Whatever else Kramnik does in his career he’ll go down in chess history as the man who managed to wrest the crown from Garry Kasparov.
 Following that World Championship match in 2000 Kramnik held onto the title for seven more years before losing out to Viswanathan Anand.
 Far from signalling the end of Kramnik’s career that sparked a renaissance, as he managed to reinvent himself and return to something approaching the swashbuckling chess of his youth.

 Kramnik’s rise was meteoric.
 The provincial Russian boy’s talent was spotted by the famous Botvinnik School and when Garry Kasparov personally vouched for the 16-year-old’s inclusion in the Russian team for the 1992 Olympiad he didn’t disappoint – scoring 8.5/9 and the event’s best rating performance.
-Three years later Kramnik set a record for the youngest player to reach no. 1 on the rating list that was only recently beaten by Magnus Carlsen.
+Three years later Kramnik set a record for the youngest player to reach no. 1 on the rating list that was only later beaten by Magnus Carlsen.